ghazalfa/ghazalfa/README.md

-# Hi there 👋
-# I'm Ghazal - a Biomedical Engineering Student Specializing in CS!
+# Hi there 👋  <br> I'm Ghazal - a Biomedical Engineering Student Specializing in CS!

 I'm currently an embedded software engineer for UBC Bionics where we are engineering a bionic arm 🦾